Suggestions for Personal ProtectionBe on the Safe Side

 - Do not enter an elevator if you are suspicious of the passengers.
 Stand next to the control panel and get off if the need arises.

 - If a robber demands your valuables, give them up.
-Your money or your
+Your money, your phone or your

 jewelry is not worth risking injury or your life.